dennorske/samp-packet-proxy/README.md

 # samp-packet-proxy
-~~A proxy that will throttle / filter UDP packages by reading the payload and frequency of them, before passing them over to the SA-MP server.~~
 A proxy that querys and runs along side a sa:mp server, caches the result, then when clients query the server, it sends the cached results.
-Amazing.
+Prevents SA-MP servers being overwhelmed by UDP floods and appear offline.

-## Requirements for the system running it;
+## Requirements for the system running it
 1. You need to be able to run python scripts on your host.
 That means; on your host system.
+If you don't have a VPS there is no need to continue.
 2. You need python 3(.7) installed
 3. You need iptables
 4. You need not to ask nick or denNorske how to run this 37 million times

 ## How to use
-This how too implies that your server port is `7777`, and your proxy port is `7778` and that your a somewhat familiar with python
+This how too implies that your server port is `7777`, and your proxy port is `7778` and that your a somewhat familiar with python.
+If not, *change this* accordingly.
 1. Edit pack-scan.py and change `SAMP_SERVER_ADDRESS = "YOUR SERVER IP"` to your servers public ip
 2. Edit `SERVER_PORT = 7777` to match your servers public port
 3. Edit `PROXY_PORT = 7778` to whatever non used port you want